NZ Legacy Completes Merger of its Renewable Energy Divisions with Catalytica Energy Systems

 New Mexico and Arizona Land Company traced its beginning to the period of 19th Century transcontinental railroad building.
 In 1866, Congress chartered the Atlantic and Pacific Railroad Company (the "A&P") to construct the first southern railroad route across the United States.
 It was to run from Springfield, Missouri to the Pacific Coast.
 The federal charter provided for land grants to be carved out of the public domain lands for the the successful railroad builder.
 After a number of false starts, the A&P came to be purchased in bankruptcy proceedings by venture capitalists under the new-start name of the St. Louis-San Francisco Railway Company, commonly called the "Frisco."

 Subsequently, a joint venture between the Frisco and the Atchison Topeka and Santa Fe Railway Company (1880) used the old A&P charter to build a railroad line from Isleta, New Mexico to Needles, California.
 Thus, the joint venture earned millions of acres of federal grant lands in New Mexico and Arizona.
-A latter division of assets between the two railroads left the Frisco with over 1.2 million acres of fee land (surface and mineral rights).
+A latter division

 In 1908, the Frisco incorporated New Mexico and Arizona Land Company in what was then the Territory of Arizona to hold its grant lands until they could be sold.
 In 1916, the Frisco spun off just under half of its stock in New Mexico and Arizona Land Company and took the Company public on the old Curb Exchange, predecessor to the American Stock Exchange, where it was granted trading privileges under the ticker symbol and corporate acronym of "NZ."